 The Fight – Still – for Women’s Rights

 I am a proud, outspoken advocate of women’s rights.
 My daughters, my wife, my mother and my sisters – these strong and remarkable women are the source of my daily inspiration.

 Equal Pay and Economic Opportunity

-Women still only make 77 cents for every dollar a man earns for the same job (in Connecticut, the disparity is more like 72 cents).
+Women on average make 77 cents for every dollar a man earns (in Connecticut, the disparity is more like 72 cents).
 For an American woman working to make the same salary as her male counterpart at the same job, she needed to work an additional 98 days – the equivalent of working until April 8 of the following year.

 That’s unconscionable.
 While the gap is closing, it’s closing at far too slow a pace.
 I am committed to reversing this injustice.
 One of the my first votes in Congress was in favor of the Lily Ledbetter Act, which helps pave the way for women in this country to earn equal pay for the same work.
 I also co-sponsored and voted in favor of improvements to the Equal Pay Act and the Paycheck Fairness Act.
 I support increasing the penalties for wage discrimination on the basis of sex and making it illegal for an employer to retaliate against a female employee who investigates whether she is being paid less than her male co-workers.

 Whenever I am called to debate or support issues of reproductive freedom, I am reminded of how Justice Blackmun expressed so profoundly “the deep and seemingly absolute convictions that the subject inspires.”
 There are few more polarizing topics than this, but the contentiousness of the debate does not weaken my steadfast belief that it is a woman’s right – and her sole right – to make her own reproductive choices, without interference from lawmakers or government.